neonbadger/DestinationUnknown/README.md

 ## <a name="testing"></a>Testing

 There is a test suite encompassing Unittest, Integration Test, and Selenium Test written for Destination Unknown.

 Currently the coverage is 67%.
-For details

 ![](/static/img/coverage1.png)